AntonIVT/Optimization/README.md

 ### String compare optimization

-As you can see in the previous benchmark, the "heaviest" functions are still *get* and *strcmp*.
+As you can see in the previous benchmark, the "heaviest" functions are *get* and *strcmp*.
 I've written *mstrcmp* (my strcmp) in assembly:
 ```Assembly
 mstrcmp: